Blood Money: Incentives for Violence in NHL Hockey

 John P. Haisken-DeNew

-University of Melbourne, Melbourne Institute (MIAESR); Ruhr Universität Bochum - Faculty of Economics; McMaster University, Faculty of Social Sciences, Department of Economics
+University of Melbourne - Melbourne Institute of Applied Economic and Social Research; McMaster University, Faculty of Social Sciences, Department of Economics

 Rhine-Westphalia Institute for Economic Research (RWI-Essen)